 I’m excited because the video game industry is openly paying attention to a “real-world phenomenon where players’ brains are so engrossed that images of the iconic falling Tetrimino blocks (i.e. the Tetris playing pieces) linger in their vision, thoughts, and even dreams…” as the Tetris Effect website states.
-I am strongly passionate about this phenomenon and have dedicated the most of my waking hours over the last seven years trying to understand it, moving from one country to another to get support for my capricious, but (I believe) indispensable research!
-At the same time, the latest events have made me reflect on the possible further implications.
+I have been consumed with a strong passion for this phenomenon for the past seven years.
+It has been my life’s work to understand it, and I have moved from country to country in search of support for my research.
+Despite my pursuits’ capricious nature, I believe it is indispensable to understand these fascinating phenomenon.

-Is the marketing campaign of Tetris Effect one of the first steps toward the acknowledgment that video games are capable to produce hallucinatory-like phenomena after the exposure?
-As VR devices and mixed-reality technologies are affordable by more consumers, this may be the future state of mind.
+Is the marketing campaign of Tetris Effect marks a turning point in recognizing that video games can produce hallucinatory-like phenomena after exposure?
+As VR devices and mixed-reality technologies are affordable to more consumers, this may be the future state of mind.

 Just the simple Augmented Reality technology used in Pokémon Go in one of my studies shows that 15% of the gamers had the sensation that a Pokémon was physically present, and another 16% had found themselves looking for Pokémon outside the screen while playing (N=1,313).8